Greenville Jct. Depot Friends is a 501(c) (3) organization sanctioned by the IRS.

 • Licensed Professional Engineer Carmen Bombeke of Gartley&Dorsky Engineering & Surveying, and 2A Architects, Camden, ME have examined the entirety of the building structure and has deemed it sound.
 A full report has been delivered to the board of directors outlining proposed stages for rehabilitation of the structure.

 • Greenville Junction Depot Friends obtained IRS 501 (C)(3) status early in 2011.
 All donations to “Save the Depot” are fully tax deductible as a charitable donation.
 Donations may be sent to P.O.
 Box 16, Greenville, Maine 04441.
-A receipt will be sent to you by return mail for your IRS tax purposes
+A receipt will be sent to you by return mail for your IRS tax purposes.
+Donate Online

-• The Depot Friends have been raising money through the sale of t-shirts, hats, mugs, postcards, raffles of several original paintings of the building and through guided tours of the building.
+• The Depot Friends have been raising money through donations as well as the sale of t-shirts, hats, mugs, postcards, raffles of several original paintings of the building and through guided tours of the building.

 Retired Depot on Its Way to Revitalization – WABI TV5 August 2016